JMADIL/Minitalk/README.md

 Minitalk :

-New function that we will use in this project is :
+The new functions that we will use in this project are:

 signal();

-	-When we recieve a signal this function called a signal handler for this signal (signal is a message from the operating system to a program indicating that some event has occured)
+	-When we receive a signal this function called a signal handler for this signal (signal is a message from the operating system to a program indicating that some event has occurred)

 	- Prototype : sighandler_t signal(int signum, sighandler_t handler);